Tech-at-DU/d3-tutorial/09-bars/readme.md

 **Challenge**

-Try changing the padding where you defined xscale.
+Change the padding where you defined xscale.
 This should change the space between bars.

 **Challenge:**

-Try setting other properties on the bars like the fill.
+Set other properties on the bars like the fill.
 This should change the color of the rectangles.

 **Stretch Challenge**